JetBrains/teamcity-documentation/topics/using-teamcity-as-nuget-feed.md

 ## Using TeamCity NuGet Feed

-You can add TeamCity NuGet feeds as package sources package on your developer machine, for example, to use packages during development: use the [`nuget sources`](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-sources) command or NuGet package management in your IDE.
+You can add TeamCity NuGet feeds as package sources on your developer machine.
+For example, to use packages during development, use the [`nuget sources`](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-sources) command or NuGet package management in your IDE.

 You can use TeamCity NuGet feeds to restore packages in your builds: when the [NuGet Installer](nuget-installer.md) or [NuGet Publish](nuget-publish.md) build step is used, TeamCity will use the [credentials provider](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-exe-credential-providers) to automatically authenticate requests to the private TeamCity NuGet feeds.

 <tip>

-The packages available in the feed are bound to the builds' artifacts: they are removed from the feed when the artifacts of the build which produced them are [cleaned up](https://confluence.jetbrains.com/display/TCD18/Clean-Up).
+The packages available in the feed are bound to the builds' artifacts: they are removed from the feed when the artifacts of the build which produced them are [cleaned up](clean-up.md).
 To avoid clean-up of artifacts in a specific build, [pin this build](pinned-build.md).
 </tip>

- Internet Explorer settings may need to be set to trust the TeamCity Server when working in a mixed authentication environment.
+Internet Explorer settings may need to be set to trust the TeamCity server when working in a mixed authentication environment.

 [//]: # (Internal note.
 Do not delete.
 "Using TeamCity as NuGet Feedd342e197.txt")